Universal-Code-Modules/universal/README.md

 * Register free sendgrid account and get the API key (for developers using email module)
 * Register free openai account and get the API key (for developers of LLM module)
 * Register free huggingface account and get the token (for developers of LLM module)
+* Register free elevenlabs account and get the API key (for developers using Elevenlabs speech-to-text module)

 Check periodically changes of the package.json file and install the new dependencies.